ImageMagick/Usage-Markdown/filter/index.md

 [![\[IM Output\]](montage_shrink.png)](montage_shrink.png)

-As you can see [Interpolated Filters](#interpolated) filters are very heavily aliased moiré effect, whcih is caused as a side-effect of the blocking artefacts these produce.
+As you can see [Interpolated Filters](#interpolated) filters are very heavily aliased moiré effect, which is caused as a side-effect of the blocking artefacts these produce.

 On the other hand the blurring artefacts of the [Gaussian Blurring Filters](#gaussian) removed all that blocking Moiré effects from the resulting image, though with a general blurring (indistinct lines) in the resulting image.
 The '`Gaussian`' Filter itself does show a barely noticeable aliasing effect caused by its infinite (IIR) filter being clipped by the [Filter Support Setting](#support), but that is very minor.